Sorting and filtering a report or scorecard

 When editing a report or scorecard, you can change the sorting and filtering to determine the settings that take effect when first viewed.

-Click the cube & magnifying glass icon to the left of the grouping area.
-This opens the Data Analysis Panel for that group's metric set.
+Click the Data Analysis Panel icon to the left of the grouping area to open this panel for that group's metric set.

 You can then click the sort & filter icon for any measure or hierarchy to sort or filter the report or scorecard by its values.